DA0-DA0/docs/docs/quickstart/create-a-dao.md

 Every DAO has a name and a description.
 These will be displayed in the DAO DAO UI and on the chain.
 These don't need to be unique.

 Let's create a DAO called "Bookclub."
-We'll make our DAO a membership based DAO.
+We'll make our DAO a membership based DAO (as opposed to a token-based DAO, in which voting weight is allocated via _governance tokens_, which act as fungible shares).

 ![](/img/quickstart/create-dao-title.png)

 :::tip

-For more information about the distinction between member and token based DAOs we've got some docs [here](/docs/introduction/what-is-dao#non-token-based-daos).
+To learn more about the differences between membership- and token-based DAOs, read our documentation [here](/docs/introduction/what-is-dao#non-token-based-daos).

 :::